gugarosa/opytimizer/docs/api/opytimizer.spaces.rst

 opytimizer.spaces
 =========================

 One can see the space as the place that agents will update their positions and evaluate a fitness function.
-However, newest approaches may consider a different type of space.
-Thinking on that, we are glad to support diverse space implementations.
+However, the newest approaches may consider a different type of space.
+Thinking about that, we are glad to support diverse space implementations.

 .. toctree::
     opytimizer.spaces.boolean